tcard/sgo/README.md

 }
 ```

-Of course, you can still use the old `.
+Of course, you can still use the old `(T, bool)` multiple return.
 However, this way SGo forces you to get the logic right.
 For example, you aren't allowed to `return \ true`; and you aren't allowed to use the entangled return values until the associated boolean return value is proven to be true.

 ### Comma-OK assignments